Skip to main content

 Neil Gong

-Assistant professor.
+Associate Professor.
 PhD UCLA.
-Power and social control, sociology of medicine, social theory, STS, ethnographic methodology. -
+Power and social control, sociology of medicine, social theory, STS, ethnographic methodology.

 Bennetta Jules-Rosette